aravindhk/QESummerSchool/Day-5/exercise-5/README.md

 The accelerated version of QE requires PGI compilers and a set of libraries provided by the CUDA Toolkit.
 In order to proceed,

-* load the *OpenMPI* library that wraps PGI compilers and check that mpif90 points to pgf90.
+* load the *OpenMPI* library that wraps PGI compilers (find it!) and check that mpif90 points to pgf90.
 To this aim, `mpif90 --version` will do.
 * the cuda toolkit is available in the modules and has been loaded.

-The GPU version also strongly benefits from MKL libraries so, if possible, on Intel machines, use them.
+The GPU version also strongly benefits from linking to the MKL library thus, when possible, use it.

 > **Question**: what are the modules that you need to load on the IJS cluster❓ [Answer](#A1)